 - Banker's acceptance.
 A high quality, short-term money market instrument used to finance international trade.
 There has never been an instance of a failure to pay a banker's acceptance in full at its maturity date. - Benchmark.
 A segment of the securities market with characteristics similar to the subject portfolio.
 It is used to compare portfolio performance to the performance of the appropriate segment of the market. - Collateral.
 Securities, evidence of deposits or other property that a borrower pledges to secure repayment of a loan.
 It also refers to securities pledged by a bank to secure deposits of public monies.
-In California, repurchase agreements, reverse repurchase agreements, negotiable CDs purchased at a California institution, and public deposits must be collateralized. - Commercial paper.
-Short-term, negotiable unsecured promissory notes of corporations. - Federal agency securities.
+In California, repurchase agreements, reverse repurchase agreements, negotiable CDs purchased at a California institution, and public deposits must be collateralized.

+Commercial paper.
+Short-term, negotiable unsecured promissory notes of corporations.

+Federal agency securities.
 The federal agency securities market is divided into two sectors: the federally related institution securities market and the federally sponsored agency securities market.
-Federally related institutions are arms of the federal government and their securities are backed by the full faith and credit of the US Government. - Federally sponsored agencies, referred to as government-sponsored entities (GSE's), are privately owned, publicly chartered entities and they issue securities directly in the marketplace.
-Not all GSE securities are backed by the full faith and credit of the US government including the Federal Farm Credit Bank, Federal Home Loan Bank, Federal Home Loan Mortgage Corporation and the Federal National Mortgage Association. - Local Agency.
+Federally related institutions are arms of the federal government and their securities are backed by the full faith and credit of the US Government.

+Federally sponsored agencies, referred to as government-sponsored entities (GSEs), are privately owned, publicly chartered entities and they issue securities directly in the marketplace.
+Not all GSE securities are backed by the full faith and credit of the US government including the Federal Farm Credit Bank, Federal Home Loan Bank, Federal Home Loan Mortgage Corporation and the Federal National Mortgage Association.

+- Local Agency.
 The term local agency shall have the same meaning as set forth in Government Code section 53600. - Local agency investment fund (LAIF).
 A pooled investment vehicle for local agencies in California sponsored by the State of California and administered by the State Treasurer. - Local agency sponsored investment pool.
+A pooled investment vehicle sponsored by a local agency or a group of local agencies for use by other local agencies. - Make Whole Call.
+A type of call provision on a bond that allows the issuer to pay off the remaining debt early.
+Unlike a call option, with a make whole call provision, the issuer makes a lump sum payment that equals the net present value (NPV) of future coupon payments that will not be paid because of the call.
+With this type of call, an investor is compensated, or "made whole."

-A pooled investment vehicle sponsored by a local agency or a group of local agencies for use by other local agencies. - Market cycle.
-A market cycle is defined as a period of time which includes a minimum of two consecutive quarters of falling interest rates followed by a minimum of two consecutive quarters of rising interest rates. - Modified duration.
+Market cycle.
+A market cycle is defined as a period of time which includes a minimum of two consecutive quarters of falling interest rates followed by a minimum of two consecutive quarters of rising interest rates.

+- Modified duration.
 A measure of exposure to market risk of a security or a portfolio.
-It is the percent change in the price of a security (portfolio) for a 100 basis point

-- change in the security's (portfolio's) yield. - Negotiable certificate of deposit.
+It is the percent change in the price of a security (portfolio) for a 100 basis point change in the security's (portfolio's) yield. - Negotiable certificate of deposit.
 A large denomination certificate of deposit which can be sold in the open market prior to maturity. - NRSRO.
 Nationally Recognized Statistical Rating Organization. - Repurchase agreement.
 An investment transaction wherein an investors agrees to purchase securities at an agreed upon price, and simultaneously agrees to sell the securities back to the contra party on an agreed upon future date at an agreed upon price. - Time certificate of deposit.
 A non-negotiable certificate of deposit which cannot be sold prior to maturity. - Time-weighted total rate of return.
 A measurement of portfolio return which eliminates the effect of the timing of contributions to and withdrawals from the fund.